stucchio/Homepage/content/is_your_algorithm_discriminatory.md

 An alien intelligence (human viewers or Captain Kirk) look at the Vulcan and the Romulan above and don't see a big difference.
 I doubt anyone reading who isn't a Star Trek fan does either.
 However, over time, Kirk and the viewers learned to tell the difference.
 Vulcans tend to be peaceful science types like Spock.
 Romulans tend to be hostile and [destroy Federation outposts](http://memory-alpha.wikia.com/wiki/Balance_of_Terror_(episode)).
 The prospect of being shot with energy weapons is the only thing that leads an alien intelligence to work hard to distinguish the difference between them - if both were equally hostile or equally peaceful, the viewer would treat their differences like those of the Cheronians.

 Machine learning is an alien intelligence.
 When implemented correctly it will not reproduce human biases; when human biases lead to *factually incorrect* results the alien intelligence will correct them as best it can.
 Even when given information about factors which bias humans, the alien intelligence will not learn that they matter *unless they do*.
-Algorithms care about different categories of human as little as dogs or goats do.
+Algorithms care about different categories of human as little as dogs, goats or Romulans do.

 This leads us to an uncomfortable conclusion.
 In everyday life we usually assume that racism and stereotypes are *factually incorrect* and driven by human biases; therefore eliminating them we will get better outcomes all around.

-In fact, when different flavors of intelligence all converge to the same belief, that's evidence that the belief might be true.
+When different flavors of intelligence all converge to the same belief, that's evidence that the belief might be true.
 Intuitively we know and accept this fact.
-If 10 scientists - each using a different statistical methodology (aka a different alien intelligence) and experiment design - all draw the same conclusion about Gallium Arsenide photonic crystals then we will likely believe them.
+If 10 scientists - each using a different statistical methodology and experiment design - all draw the same conclusion about Gallium Arsenide photonic crystals then we will likely believe them.

-We need to start accepting the possibility that the algorithms might be factually correct and then figure out what to do about it.
+We need to start accepting the possibility that discriminatory algorithms might be factually correct and then figure out what to do about it.

 The real ethical issues being raised are a lot trickier than what Techcrunch and Mathbabe want to admit.
+If the issue was simply incorrect algorithms giving wrong conclusions that seem racist, then the solution is simply smarter statisticians with better algorithms.
+The real ethical issue that the algorithms might be right.
 Suppose we build a credit allocation algorithm that turns out to be "racist" - i.e., the algorithm accurately predicts that a black person will be more likely to default than a similarly situated white person.
 Should we ignore this effect, and scrub the model sufficiently in order to eliminate this prediction?
 That seems like burying our heads in the sand.
 Is it even beneficial for any individual?
-Giving a person a loan they are likely to default on seems harmful to both the lender and the borrower.
-Similarly for admitting a person to a college they are likely to flunk out of.
+Giving a person a loan they are likely to default on seems harmful to both the lender and the borrower, as is admitting a person to a college with a high probability of dropping out.

-(I've seen [an analysis](https://randomcriticalanalysis.wordpress.com/2015/11/22/on-the-relationship-between-negative-home-owner-equity-and-racial-demographics/#my_analysis) on this topic but I haven't fully gone through the details.
+(I've seen [an analysis](https://randomcriticalanalysis.wordpress.com/2015/11/22/on-the-relationship-between-negative-home-owner-equity-and-racial-demographics/#my_analysis) on the topic of credit but I haven't fully gone through the details.
 It looks to be in the ballpark of correct, though of course statistics is hard.)

 Ultimately there are no easy choices here.
-It would be wonderful if we had an algorithm which was racially unbiased (neither via direct discrimination nor redundant encoding) accurately predicts college dropouts/delinquent loans/etc, and also serves the needs of "social justice" (a poorly defined term which I understand mainly by mood affiliation).
-Unfortunately the more we look, the more it seems that the accurate algorithms don't satisfy all these criteria.
-The ethical question which no one really wants to discuss is choosing our tradeoffs - how many delinquent loans is more individual or group fairness worth?
+It would be wonderful if we had an algorithm which was racially unbiased (neither via direct discrimination nor redundant encoding), accurately predicts college dropouts/delinquent loans/etc, and also serves the needs of "social justice" (a poorly defined term which I understand mainly as mood affiliation).
+Unfortunately the more we look, the more it seems that we can't have all of these things simultaneously.
+The ethical question which no one really wants to discuss is what tradeoffs we are willing to make.
+How many delinquent loans is more individual or group fairness worth?

 ### My biases